Pat Morris Neff: President of the Southern Baptist Convention

 Neff was president of the Southern Baptist Convention from 1944 to 1946.

+Death

+Neff died in Waco, Texas, January 20, 1952, aged 80, and is interred there at Oakwood Cemetery there.

 Legacy

+Neff's papers, including those from his time as governor, are housed in The Texas Collection at Baylor University.
+Pat Neff Hall is deemed after him there.

 Pat Neff Elementary School in Houston and Pat Neff Middle School of San Antonio (Northside Independent School District) are named for Neff, as is Pat Neff Hall at Baylor.

-Neff died in Waco and is interred there at Oakwood Cemetery.
-His papers, including those from his time as governor, are housed in The Texas Collection at Baylor University.